wordshaker/jesswhite_4/_posts/2019-09-01-practicaldashboardspart3-post.md

 ### Saturation

-The saturation is percentage of your systems resources that are currently in use.
+The saturation is a percentage of your systems resources that are currently in use.
 This is not the easiest of aspects to measure, and sometimes it isn't possible at all, as it first requires load testing your API.

 First we need to know the limits of our baselines.
 How much traffic can the API handle before the most restrained resource can't take any more.
 Measures can include CPU utilization or network bandwidth.